ginkgobioworks/gen/paper/main.md

 changes.

 For visualizing patches, the `patch-view` command can be used to generate a DOT formated graph (fig. [dot_example](dot_example/final.svg)).

+## Database

+Gen uses a sqlite database.
+Sqlite was chosen because it is extensively used across all major platforms.
+It is additionally a local database, enabling users to use gen without having to set up more complicated databases or require an internet connection to a cloud service.
+Sqlite also allows extensibility of the data model via schema migrations and users can extend the Gen model with new tables to add custom functionality if desired.
+Updates to gen will be possible with schema migrations, which help mitigate the version issues plaguing many bioinformatic data formats.

+Another consideration for sqlite is it can be accessed via web assembly (WASM), meaning databases stored in places such an Amazon s3 bucket can be accessed without any dedicated servers.
+Thus, applications can be developed and ran entirely on the client side.

 # Discussion